Hurricane Recovery Update – June 7th

 BARGES – finally got a full schedule – but heads up – no more shared tickets for round-trips with two barge companies. https://www.stjohntradewinds.com/love-city-car-ferries-amends-ticketing-policy/ Perhaps buy one way tickets for now… Join the “St. John Car Barge Schedule” facebook page for updates from the public about barge statuses: https://www.facebook.com/groups/1300284193364752/

 HELP FOR YOUR HOME CLEANUP & REPAIR: Volunteer nonprofit groups AmeriCorps and All Hands & Hearts Smart Response have teamed up to continue to assist St. John residents clean up after the hurricanes.
 This is FREE assistance.
-If you: have mold in your home or need debris clean-up, part or all of your home gutted, or tree removal, please call or text 508 317-2733 &/or contact Deborah at the CBCC office.
-Deborah is CBCC’s Recovery Coordinator working closely with these volunteer teams.
-They don’t provide dumpsters but will bring debris to the nearest, accessible roadside.
-All Hands & Hearts is here for at least 2 more months!
+If you: have mold in your home or need debris clean-up, part or all of your home gutted, or tree removal, they can help.
+They don’t provide dumpsters or transportation to the Transfer Station, but they will pile debris for you to have hauled away later by a trucking company you hire.
 They have chainsaws, etc. & are eager to help.
 So place this call if you need assistance & tell a friend – they will help many homeowners who are not eligible for direct government aid.
+Call Mike, Director of USVI Operations at 859-967-8518 or 340-776-2099.

 All Hands and Hearts (alhandsandhearts.org) is also seeking volunteers.
 Please contact them if you can lend a hand, and spread the word.